-Founded in 1972 as the Brandywine Graphic Workshop, in the Spring Garden neighborhood of North Philadelphia—a low-moderate income predominantly Black and Hispanic, working class community—as a collective of artists and art teachers, Brandywine was incorporated as a 501(3) tax-exempt cultural institution in 1974.
-These first years were spent in facilitating hands-on work with local teenagers and young artists who produced limited edition screen printed fine art.
+Founded in 1972 as the Brandywine Graphic Workshop in the Spring Garden neighborhood of North Philadelphia—a low-to-moderate income, predominantly Black and Hispanic working-class community—as a collective of artists and art teachers, Brandywine was incorporated as a 501(c)(3) tax-exempt cultural institution in 1974.
+In its earliest years, Brandywine focused on facilitating hands-on work with local teenagers and young artists, who went on to produce limited-edition screen-printed fine art.

-The Formative years of the Artist Residency Program and Community Outreach Projects
+The Formative Years of the Artist Residency Program and Community Outreach Projects

-A subsequent iteration of the program, Philly Panache emphasized art to advance community redevelopment and operated throughout the 1980s with support from the Philadelphia Department of Licenses and Inspections and local foundations.
-Brandywine staff, led by Clarence Wood, then a board member and part of the staff at the Urban Outreach office of the Philadelphia Museum of Art, helped to develop the program utilizing former CETA artists.
-Projects included murals, trompe l’oel panels in vacant property windows and doors, landscaping and sculpture on vacant lots.
+A subsequent iteration of the program, Philly Panache, emphasized art to advance community redevelopment and operated throughout the 1980s with support from the City of Philadelphia and several local foundations.
+Brandywine staff, led by Clarence Wood, then a BWA board member and a staff-member of the Philadelphia Museum of Art’s Urban Outreach department, helped to develop the program utilizing former Comprehensive Employment and Training Act artists.
+Projects included murals, trompe l’oeil panels in vacant property windows and doors, landscaping, and sculpture on vacant lots.

 Expansion of National and International Presence